-IFGE Social and Dinner
+IFGE Social and Dinner April 7

-This April 7 event is going to be one of the year's biggies as ETVC hosts the folks attending the IFGE convention with a dinner and social at the Chez Mollet.
-This is basically a private party for our gang that begins with a cocktail hour at 7 p.m. and includes a prime rib dinner, and an informal fashion show with IFGE participants.
+hour at 7 p.m. and includes a prime rib dinner, and an informal fashion show with IFGE participants.
 Modeling will be done throughout the evening with models drifting throughout the Chez describing their outfits. \$15 for members and guests.